Top 10 Great Dynasties of China

 2. Shanghai Dynasty 商朝 (1600 – 1046 BC)

 The Shang Dynasty was the first recorded Chinese dynasty.
 It ruled parts of northern and central China.
 Its capital city was located at today’s Anyang of Henan Province.
-Two important contributions of the period were the development of a writing system found on tortoise shells and flat cattle and the use of bronze metallurgy.
+The important contributions of the period were the development of a writing system found on tortoise shells and flat cattle and the use of bronze metallurgy.

 3. Zhou Dynasty 周朝 (1046–256 BC)